 Blackbeard’s Cruises offers liveaboard scuba diving adventures to the Out Islands of the Bahamas.
 We have two 65′ sloops, the Sea Explorer & Morning Star, designed especially for scuba diving.
-Cruises that depart from Nassau will explore the Exuma Cays of the central Bahamas.
-Dive the pristine waters of the Exumas Land and Sea Park.
-Eco-adventures are included.
+Cruises that depart from Nassau will explore the Exuma Cays and Eleuthera of the central Bahamas.
+Dive the pristine waters of the Exumas Land and Sea Park and the walls of Eleuthera.
 The FAQ below should answer most questions you have.

 You will be able to dive a large variety of dive sites, reefs, walls, high speed drift dives including the Washing Machine, night dives, blue holes and shark feeding dives are offered each trip.
 We offer 19 dives each trip.

 We’ll spend the last night in port where you can experience the local island life too.
 The crew consists of 5 dedicated and personable mates!
 The captain, first mate, engineer, dive instructor and cook are all more than happy to assist you in any way they can!
 We look forward to having you join us aboard a Blackbeard’s Cruises scuba diving liveaboard!

 Here are the answers to the most frequently asked questions (FAQ)!

 There is no fixed schedule, it is an new adventure each week!
 The Captain will vary the itinerary to take advantage of the best weather and diving conditions.
 We’ll traverse the northern end of the Exuma Cays and oftentimes shoot over to Eleuthera in search of great conditions with nights anchored offshore one of the many islands.
 The last night of the trip will be spent in Nassau where you can explore the big island with your new buddies!
 Dinner on Thursday is served on board at the dock.